talpah/apavahi/README.md

 Explanations:
 ---
-- create-apache-vhost       - creates and activates a vhost in apache with specified data
+- create-apache-vhost       - creates and activates a vhost in apache with specified data (reloads apache)
 - publish-apache-aliases    - gets all non-local ".local" Web Services from Avahi and passes them to addalias.py
 - list-avahi-web-services   - lists all non-local ".local" Web Services from Avahi
 - addalias.py               - pushes CNAME records to Avahi for specified aliases